SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.1/README.md

 >
 > The CAP runtimes for node.js not only supports consuming the service via [Axios](https://axios-http.com/docs/intro), Fetch API, but also provides you an easy functionlity, called [Remote Service](https://cap.cloud.sap/docs/guides/using-services#introduction) to consume the external CAP service or OData Service.

-1. 👉 Now let's define the S4-Mock-Server service endpoint, and install the required NPM packages of CAP project, so that we could consume the S4-Mock-Server in the CAP project successfully.
+1. 👉 Now let's define the S4-Mock-Server service endpoint, and install the required NPM packages so that we can consume the S4-Mock-Server in the CAP project successfully.

 Open the package.json file under the root directory of your CAP Project and append the code shown on below under the **cds.requires.s4_mock_server**.